 We support expectant mothers by offering toxin-free skin care with a complete range of products totally safe for pregnancy.

-We recommend our SPF30 Scent Free Sun Lotion for pregnancy.
+We recommend our SPF30 Scent Free Sun Cream for pregnancy.
 It has no perfume so won’t be irritating to those with sensitive skin or a sensitive sense of smell.
 It uses totally safe, non-toxic filters which protect your face and body from UVA and UVB rays.

 Best shampoo for pregnancy